hiikion/bin-parcer/README.md

 # bin parcer v1.3
-pastebinOmatic is a utility lib for working with pastebin.com
+pastebinOmatic is a utility lib for working text bins

 ## instolation
 ```